-Although React has already gained in importance in 2019, it has not yet reached its peak and will be more and more in our focus in 2020.
-With the help of React we will most likely continue to integrate UI elements into our websites and web applications.
-For front-end developers it is definitely a tool that is worth learning.
-This is especially true in the WordPress context, since the new Gutenberg Block Editor is based on React.
+Although React has already gained in importance in 2019, it has not yet reached its peak phase and will increasingly come under our eyes in 2020.
+With the help of React, we will most likely continue to integrate UI elements in our websites and web applications in the future.
+For frontend developers, this is definitely a tool worth learning.
+This is especially true in the WordPress context, as the new Gutenberg block editor is based on React.

 PHP, Ruby, Python, Node.js, Java, and .Net also remain relatively equivalent programming languages for the backend.

 Frontend and backend will have an even bigger user-focus

 In the future, we will not only generate and analyse backend data, but also extend this to the frontend.
 In this way, we will learn to understand more about what is clicked when and how on our websites and can thus adapt the UI more efficiently and improve the UX permanently.

 Based on current developments, we can assume in the long term that the web will become even more interactive in the future.
 I definitely see greater potential for experiences that are directly and individually tailored to the individual user.
 For example, through an unusual and creative navigation of site, as in the case of Bruno Simon's portfolio.